ammar-abagumbul/Arcade_Game/README.md

   - Pacman:
     - Navigator uses dynamically allocated arrays of string types to pass information between game and menu window
   - Minesweeper: Uses vectors to store the biard bombs and flags
+  - Sliding Block Puzzle:

 * File input/output
   - Pacman:
-    - Reads map.txt to initialize game map and writes to savedGame.txt to save player's progress
+    - Reads map.txt to initialize game map and writes to savedGame.txt to save player's progress.
+Check the class Game, which has 3 functions LoadNewGame(), LoadOldGame() and Save() in [game.cpp](https://github.com/ammar-abagumbul/ENGG1340_Hitman/blob/main/src/Pacman/src/Game.cpp)
   - Sliding Block Puzzle:
-  - Minesweeper: The player can save their progress in a .txt file and load it later from it
+  - Minesweeper: The player can save their progress in a .txt file and load it later from it.
+Check the functions saveGame() and loadGame() in [minesweeper.cpp](https://github.com/ammar-abagumbul/ENGG1340_Hitman/blob/main/src/minesweeper/minesweeper.cpp)
-  - Bokosan: The maps for each level of Bokosan is read from .txt files
+  - Bokosan: The maps for each level of Bokosan is read from .txt files.
+Check playBokosan() in [3.cpp](https://github.com/ammar-abagumbul/ENGG1340_Hitman/blob/main/src/bokosan/3.cpp) and [1.txt](https://github.com/ammar-abagumbul/ENGG1340_Hitman/blob/main/maps/1.txt)

 * Program codes in multiple file
   - The header files are located in the "include" directory, while the corresponding implementation files (cpp files) are placed in the "src" directory.
 Each sub game has its own dedicated set of files.
 As for Pacman, its functionality and logic are distributed across multiple classes that collectively define its behavior and features.